NaoY220/cse15l-lab-reports/labReport1.md

         yoshidanaonoMacBook-Pro:~ yoshidanao$ ls WhereAmI/WhereAmI.java
         WhereAmI/WhereAmI.java

+From this, we can know that ls can access the documents which are inside the currnt working directory.

 - When I enter 'cat helloWorld.java' that is inside the Documents, it displayed the entire code of this java file.
 ![Image](DocumentsList.png)
 ![Image](helloWorldCode.png)